Blue-Ventures-Conservation/GEM/README.md

 >This module enables the user to choose from the calculated spectral indices (from Module 1)
 >to use as classification inputs, explore the spectral relationships within and between
->user-defined map classes, undertakes multi-date (i.e., historic and contemporary)
+>user-defined map classes, undertakes multi-date (i.e., historical and contemporary)
 >supervised classifications, and assesses land cover map accuracies.
 Exploring spectral
 >relationships is very interactive, and includes the option to examine correlation
 >between potential spectral indices and separability of classification reference areas